 Hawaiian Tribal Tattoos are considered a blend of today’s popular tribal designs blended with traditional Hawaiian symbolism.
-The two styles absolutely complemented each other and created this new style.
+The two styles complemented each other and created this new style.

-The symbolism and meaning behind “Lono” is perfect for musicians, mothers, and flora lovers.
+The symbolism and meaning behind “Lono” are perfect for musicians, mothers, and flora lovers.
 In mythology, Lono made his grand entrance to earth from the heavens via a rainbow.
-He symbolizes music, fertility and agriculture.
+He symbolizes fertility, agriculture, rainfall, music and peace.

 “Kane” is considered the creator of man and all things.
-Hawaiian mythology infers that he is the most Important of the four great Tiki Gods.
+Hawaiian mythology infers that he is the most important of the four great Tiki Gods.
 He is also associated with thunder breaking through the sky.
 Imagine that as a tattoo.

 Hibiscus Flower – Although now the state flower of Hawaii, the hibiscus flower is not especially symbolic in Hawaiian tribal tattoos.
 Hibiscus flowers are grown around the globe where it is sunny.
 Because of the requirement of good sunny conditions to grow, it is symbolic of bringing sunshine.
 Women gravitate toward the hibiscus flower to wear as body art, mainly because of the variations in color, types and designs available.
 They are just simply beautiful.
 Be sure and pick colors that complement your usual wardrobe, skin and hair color; if you want that hibiscus to really pop.